 The property listing data and information set forth herein were provided to MLS Property Information Network, Inc. from third party sources, including sellers, lessors and public records, and were compiled by MLS Property Information Network, Inc. The property listing data and information are for the personal, non commercial use of consumers having a good faith interest in purchasing or leasing listed properties of the type displayed to them and may not be used for any purpose other than to identify prospective properties which such consumers may have a good faith interest in purchasing or leasing.
 MLS Property Information Network, Inc. and its subscribers disclaim any and all representations and warranties as to the accuracy of the property listing data and information set forth herein.

-Copyright 2019 New England Real Estate Network, Inc. All rights reserved.
+Copyright 2022 New England Real Estate Network, Inc. All rights reserved.
 This information is deemed reliable, but not guaranteed.
 The data relating to real estate displayed on this Site comes in part from the IDX Program of NEREN.
 The information being provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
-Data last updated Nov 15, 2019 12:17:pm.
+The listing broker’s offer of compensation is made only to other real estate licensees who are participant members of the NEREN MLS.
+Data last updated Nov 26, 2022 1:18:am.